 If you have received too much and do not plan to submit further claims – or you have claimed less than you were entitled to – please contact us by searching ‘Contact HMRC' on GOV.UK.

 Employee Holiday Entitlement

 If you are unsure how to manage employees holiday entitlement, just give me a call.
-You can also find information about using holiday during the Coronavirus crisis on the ACAS website.
+You can also find information about holiday entitlement on the UK Gov. website here.

-If you are a company director that draws a small PAYE wage and takes the rest of your income from dividends, it has been confirmed that you are allowed to 'furlough' yourself.
-This would allow you to claim 80% of your gross monthly PAYE salary only, frustratingly dividends are not being taken into account.
+If you are a company director that draws a small PAYE wage and takes the rest of your income from dividends, it has been confirmed that you ARE allowed to 'furlough' yourself.

 Claiming furlough funding as a company director also means you should not work during the furlough period (minimum 3 weeks).
 You may only undertake "statutory duties" and "minor directorial duties", e.g. accounts preparation and submission.
 It would appear that pretty much anything else, such as talking to customers and suppliers, posting on social media, marketing activity and working on systems means you will not be able to make a claim.

 You can furlough a number of times, so possibly work for one week and furlough for three, work a week then re-furlough, may be an option for you.
 Please be careful, if you work AND claim furlough you will, in effect, be committing fraud.